Susan H. Lees

-Research
+Career and research

 Lees' work focuses mainly on ecological anthropology and economic anthropology.
 This research is about how people respond to a climate or environmentally based crisis like climate change, developing fishing practices, and gentrification.
 Her early work was largely centered around farming communities and how irrigation in agriculture can impact society and facilitate the emergence of conflict and relationships between groups.
 More recently, her research has explored the impact of changes in social, political, economic, and environmental developments on rural fishing communities in Maine, particularly home based crab fishing in Deer Isle, Maine and how this fishing is being threatened by regulations.
 This research looks at things like gentrification and education, as well as labor control and governmental power.

 Throughout the last 35 years, Lee has also traveled throughout places in South America, Asia, and North America performing field research on responses to the environment.

 In 1976, Lee became editor of Human Ecology, following the retirement of its founder Andrew P. Vayda.
 She invited Daniel Bates to co-edit the journal with her.

 In 2009, Lees became the editor of American Anthropologist along with Fran Mascia-Lees.